Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Giant Vulture.md

 - monster/environment/grassland
 - monster/size/large
 - monster/type/beast
-statblock: inline
+aliases: ["Giant Vulture"]
 ---
 # Giant Vulture
 *Source: Monster Manual p.
-329, Princes of the Apocalypse, Storm King's Thunder, Waterdeep: Dragon Heist, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Critical Role: Call of the Netherdeep*
+329. Available in the SRD and the Basic Rules.*

 A giant vulture has advanced intelligence and a malevolent bent.
 Unlike its smaller kin, it will attack a wounded creature to hasten its end.
 Giant vultures have been known to haunt a thirsty, starving creature for days to enjoy its suffering.